When talking about your pelvic floor muscles what are the essentials you need to know?

 - Pain and swelling can inhibit your muscle control.
 The same as a lot of muscles in the body when we have pain and swelling it can interfere with the function of your muscles.

 So many reasons to be thankful for these muscles!
-And if you don't think you know how to activate them or wondering how strong you are? then take our Pelvic Floor Test and find out.
+And if you don’t think you know how to activate them or wondering how strong you are?
+Take our Pelvic Floor Quiz below and find out.